redhat-actions/crda/README.md

 ## Example

-The Example below shows how the **crda** action can be used to scan vulnerabilities in a node project.
+The Example below shows how the **crda** action can be used to scan vulnerabilities in a node project and upload the result to the Github code scanning.

 ```yaml
 steps: